The Valley is home to one of Ireland’s most impressive monastic sites founded by St. Kevin in the 6th Century

 A city in the hills

-St Kevin’s monastic settlement was a veritable city in its time, with a 30m round tower, a gateway building, several churches, a cathedral, farm, houses and a sizeable lay population contributing to 500 years spent as one of Ireland’s great ecclesiastical centres.
+St Kevin’s monastic settlement was a veritable city in its time, with a 30m round tower, a gateway building, several churches, a cathedral, farm, houses and a sizeable lay population contributing to 500 years spent as one of Ireland’s great ecclesiastical centers.

 Glendalough was plundered by Vikings, ravaged by fire, and no doubt rocked by the same raw weather dropped onto the Wicklow Mountains today, before ultimately falling to the Normans in 1398.